GravityPDF/gravity-pdf-documentation/docs/v6/users/five-minute-install.md

 ## Creating a PDF

-Next, it's time to setup a PDF for one of your Gravity Forms.
+Next, it's time to set up a PDF for one of your Gravity Forms.
 Select `Forms` in the main navigation and then choose one of the forms you want to integrate with.
 From the form editor page that loads, hover on the `Settings` menu in the horizontal navigation and choose `PDF` from the dropdown menu shown.
 Finally, select the `Add New` button to create a PDF.

 ![The PDF Form Settings page](https://resources.gravitypdf.com/uploads/2022/05/v6.3-PDF-Settings-Form.png)